akimwong/akimwong/articles/summaries/DataScience/Readme.md

 - The data scientist’s job is to `translate a business problem into the *right* data science problem`.
 Then solve it.
 - To do this you must:
 1. Ask questions, list possible solutions.
-2. Explore the data to narrow down the list to one.
+2. Explore the data to narrow down the list to one (for example: ML + A/B Test, etc.)

 'There is nothing more frustrating than building a great data science solution, to the wrong business problem.'